zedlopez/ifm/Examples/SlightlyWrong.md

 Note the "[if unvisited]..." in the description of the Slightly Wrong Chamber.
 A room is considered to be "unvisited" until after the player has seen its description for the first time.

-The bracketed text creates a special rule for printing; we will learn more about these in the sections on text with variations and text with substitutions.
+The bracketed text creates a special rule for printing; we will learn more about these in the sections on [Text with Variations] and [Text with Substitutions].

 Some further fine print: we might write our condition as "if unvisited", "if the location is unvisited", or "if the Chamber is unvisited" – all of these constructions would be acceptable, but in the absence of more specifics, the condition is understood to apply to the object whose description it is.